-- 1.159 Representations object to the scale of development proposed on the allocation, and the increase from 7 dwellings in the Draft Local Plan to 40 dwellings in the Pre-Submission Local Plan; concerns are related to:

-- the developable area likely to be restricted due to flood risk and aquifers which underlie the site;

-- restricted access and highway safety;

-- significant extra car parking associated with improved/new access to coastal path;

-- impact on mature and protected trees;

-- impact on local infrastructure;

-- the loss of open space / greenfield site.
+- 1.160 Chichester Harbour Conservancy considers that the proposal constitutes a major development just outside the AONB, which will affect the character and setting of the protected landscape. - 1.161 Other representations also object to the scale of development proposed on the allocation, and the increase from 7 dwellings in the Draft Local Plan to 40 dwellings in the Pre-Submission Local Plan; concerns are related to: - the developable area likely to be restricted due to flood risk and aquifers which underlie the site; - restricted access and highway safety; - significant extra car parking associated with improved/new access to coastal path; - impact on mature and protected trees; - impact on local infrastructure; - the loss of open space / greenfield site.